lisawray/groupie/README.md

 ### Note:

-If you use `groupie-viewbinding` with data binding classes and your layouts have some variables or [observable objects](https://developer.android.com/topic/libraries/data-binding/observability), don't forget to run [`executePendingBindings`](https://developer.android.com/topic/libraries/data-binding/generated-binding#immediate_binding) at the last point in `bind`.
+If you use `groupie-databinding` with data binding classes and your layouts have some variables or [observable objects](https://developer.android.com/topic/libraries/data-binding/observability), don't forget to run [`executePendingBindings`](https://developer.android.com/topic/libraries/data-binding/generated-binding#immediate_binding) at the last point in `bind`.

 ## Data binding

-### Data binding functionality is deprecated.
-Consider moving to [View binding.](#view-binding) instead, which supports data binding out of the box.

 Add to your app module's build.gradle: